Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: Introduction and main results

-From the viewpoint of calculus of variation, the fractional Kirchhoff problem \eqref{eq1.1} is much more complex and difficult than the classical fractional Laplacian equation as the appearance of the term $b\big({\int_{\mathbb{R}^{N}}}|(-\Delta)^{\frac{s}{2}}u|^2dx\big)(-\Delta )^su$, which is of order four.
-This fact leads to difficulty in obtaining the boundness of the $(PS)$ sequence for the corresponding energy functional if $p\leq3$.
+which is (formally) of order $4s$ (and of order four when $s=1$).
+This fact leads to difficulties in obtaining the boundedness of Palais--Smale sequences for the corresponding energy functional when $p\leq3$.
 Recently, R\u{a}dulescu and Yang \cite{R-Yang1} established uniqueness and nondegeneracy for positive solutions to Kirchhoff equations with subcritical growth.
 More precisely, they proved that the following fractional Kirchhoff equation

-where $a,b>0$, $\frac{N}{4}<s<1$, $1<p<2^*_s-1$, has a unique nondegenerate positive radial solution.
-One of the main idea is based on the scaling technique which allows us to find a relation between solutions of \eqref{eq1.5} and the following equation
+where $a,b>0$, $\frac{N}{4}<s<1$, $1<p<2_s^*-1$, has a unique nondegenerate positive radial solution.
+One of the main ideas is based on a scaling technique which allows one to find a relation between solutions of \eqref{eq1.5} and the following equation

 where $0<s<1$ and $1<p<2_{s}^{*}-1$.
-For high dimension and critical case we refer to \cite{Gu-Yang1,Yang,Yang-Yu}.
+For high dimensions and the critical case we refer to \cite{Gu-Yang1,Yang,Yang-Yu}.
 We first summarize some results in \cite{R-Yang1} for convenience.